erez-gs/example-auth-nextjs/README.md

 The example repository includes a complete Next.js application, ready to run, that demonstrates how to integrate ZITADEL for user authentication.

-This example application showcases a typical web app authentication pattern: users start on a public landing page, click a login button to authenticate with ZITADEL, and are then redirected to a protected profile page displaying their user information.
-The app also includes secure logout functionality that clears the session and redirects users back to ZITADEL's logout endpoint.
-All protected routes are automatically secured using NextAuth.js middleware and session management, ensuring only authenticated users can access sensitive areas of your application.
+This example application showcases a typical web app authentication pattern: users start on a public landing page, click a login button to authenticate with ZITADEL (Authorization Code + PKCE), and are then redirected to a protected profile page displaying their user information.
+The app also includes:

+- Custom login wrapper page (`/auth/login`) that still leverages the hosted ZITADEL password form for maximum security
+- Custom signup helper page (`/auth/signup`) that links to the hosted self‑service registration screen
+- Secure logout functionality calling ZITADEL end session
+- Automatic token refresh using refresh tokens (`offline_access` scope)

 ### Prerequisites